synnaxlabs/synnax/docs/tech/telemetry.md

 ## 3.2 - Real-Time Commands

-Real-time commands are used to control the precision positions of actuators at discrete points in time.
+Real-time commands are used to control the precise positions of actuators at discrete points in time.
 This telemetry variant is similar to sensor data in that it has predictable, fixed length data types, but differs in that emission rates can have a high degree of variance.
 This is especially true when a human operator is involved, as they can issue commands at arbitrary times.

-Perhaps the most demanding example of real-time command would be something along the lines of other the network PID control.
+Perhaps the most demanding example of real-time command would be something along the lines of over the network PID control.
 Sensor data must be processed and analyzed in real-time, often at rates exceeding several hundred hertz.

 ### 3.2.0 - Multi-Source